peter-bertok/modernization/README.md

 then simply copy in the content from a *different environment* and then that's... it.
 No further steps should be required.

-- [ ] Move all environment-specific configuration settings in the `<AppSettings>` or `<ConnectionStrings>` sections.
+- [ ] Move all environment-specific configuration settings into the `<AppSettings>` or `<ConnectionStrings>` sections, which IIS, App Service, and Docker can control from "the outside".
 Notably, the `<ApplicationSettings>` setting used by WCF is not easy to configure!
 - [ ] If any files such as JavaScript varies per-environment, generate them dynamically in ASPX if possible.
 - [ ] Avoid hard-coded redirects in web.config.
 These are served by IIS, not ASP.NET, and cannot be configured via AppSettings.
+- [ ] For ASP.NET Core apps, use the [ASPNETCORE_ENVIRONMENT](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/environments?view=aspnetcore-8.0#environments) flag to switch configs dynamically.
+- [ ] Consider using Azure App Configuration, or a similar "external" configuration source.

 ## DevOps 101
-Many older applications are built manually using Visual Studio, depend on components installed "system-wide", and require manual steps to package, deploy, and configure.
+Many older applications are built manually using Visual Studio, depend on components installed "system-wide", or require manual steps to package, deploy, and configure.

-While some PaaS platforms do support manual or semi-manual workflows, they're designed for modern "dev-ops" workflows such as CI/CD, cloud-hosted automated builds, tests, and deployments.
+While some PaaS platforms do support manual or semi-manual workflows, they're designed for modern "dev-ops" workflows such as CI/CD, cloud-hosted automated builds, automated integration tests, automated deployments, and active health monitor probes in production.

 Fixing this is not 100% required, but it is *highly recommended* because old apps that may have remained unmodified for years will often be updated several times immediately after a migration.
 For example, updating logos, styling, content, or integrations with services such as Azure AD B2C.
-Making the deployment process smooth reduces the cost of these changes
+Making the deployment process smooth reduces the cost of these changes.

 - [ ] Ensure all files required for builds and deployments are in the source control management system (SCM).
 - [ ] Ideally, use Azure DevOps or GitHub when deploying to Azure.